humio/humio-operator/docs/README.md

 humio-test-cluster   Bootstrapping
 ```

-After a few minutes the Humio pods should be started and the HumioCluster state should update to "Running":
+After a few minutes the Humio pods should be started, and the HumioCluster state should update to "Running":

 ```bash
 kubectl get pods,humioclusters